 Asian Satellite Broadcasting Private Ltd is an investment company of the Essel Group.

-Until 2015 though, Churu Enterprises LLP was a dormant company.
+Until 2015 though, Churu Enterprises LLP was a dormant company, handling only minor investments and carrying out no business.
 It later began to be involved in a very limited manner in the trade of fabric.
 In the year ended March 31, 2016, it reported revenues of Rs 10 crore and a net loss of Rs 42,030.

 The new partner contributors were: